A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

-If we have an element $Z \in [S_T]$, then we can identify $Z$ with the subset $T_Z \subseteq 2^{<\omega}$ consisting of exactly the strings $\sigma$ for which $Z(\sigma) = 1$; we will say that $Z$ represents or codes the tree $T_Z$.
-Property (1) in the definition of $S_T$ guarantees that $Z$ does indeed code a tree, property (2) guarantees that this tree will be a subset of $T$, and property (3) guarantees that this tree will be infinite.
-Thus, the closed set $[T_Z]$ will be a nontrivial closed subset of the closed set $[T]$.
-(Assuming we have access to Weak König's Lemma, this also means that $[T_Z]$ will be nonempty.)
-Likewise, if we have an arbitrary nontrivial standard/pruned closed subset of $[T]$, we can find a tree corresponding to that set which will be an element of $[S_T]$.
+If we have an element $Z \in [S_T]$, then we can identify $Z$ with the subset $T_Z \subseteq \Str$ consisting of exactly the strings $\sigma$ for which $Z(\sigma) = 1$; we will say that $Z$ \textit{represents} or \textit{codes} the tree $T_Z$.
+Property (1) in the definition of $S_T$ guarantees that $Z$ does indeed code a tree, while property (2) guarantees that this tree will be a subset of $T$.